mdinauta/assorted/README.md

 ### quandl_case_shiller.r

 A R script for downloading the Case-Shiller Housing Index data from Quandl.
-All of Quandl's data sets are time series, so they make the Case-Shiller dataset available per individual state.
 This script downloads each state and consolidates them into one data frame for easy analysis.

 See [here](http://www.quandl.com/usa/usa-housing-real-estate) for details on the dataset.